glacambre/firenvim/README.md

 ## Installing

 Before installing anything please read [SECURITY.md](SECURITY.md) and make sure you're okay with everything mentioned.
-In the event you think of a way to compromise Firenvim, please send me an email (you can find my address in my commits).
+In the event you think of a way to compromise Firenvim, please send me an email (you can find my address on my website).

 1. Install Firenvim as a regular NeoVim plugin, then run the built-in post-install script.